over 2 years ago

 * Organization- very detail oriented and always comes prepared

-* Must have at least ten (10) years maintenance management which should include 5 years in a Program Management role.
+* Must have at least ten (10) years aircraft maintenance management which should include 5 years in an Aircraft Maintenance Management role, background in rotary wing aircraft desirable.

 * Five (5) years directly managing aircraft maintenance operations highly preferred.